sandervandevelde/MqttBrokerGraphApp/README.md

 Next to this access to the Azure Portal / Arm resources is needed.

-There are two possibilities for retrieving credential demonstrated:
+There are two possibilities demonstrated for retrieving credentials:

 ```
 // Use host application access